hrabbasi7/Adserver/README.md

 If you are using Gradle, you can run the application using ./gradlew bootRun.
 Or you can build the JAR file using ./gradlew build.
 Then you can run the JAR file:

-java -jar build/libs/adServer-0.1.0.jar
+code java -jar build/libs/adServer-0.1.0.jar

 If you are using Maven, you can run the application using ./mvnw spring-boot:run.
 Or you can build the JAR file with ./mvnw clean package.
 Then you can run the JAR file:

-java -jar target/adServer-0.1.0.jar
+code java -jar target/adServer-0.1.0.jar

 * Discuss the advantages and disadvantages of your persistence mechanism.